 The study of Asia is highly relevant and important in this global age.
 Its influences on the Western world can be seen in economics, politics, music, the arts, entertainment, and religion.

 The Asian Studies major at CU-Boulder encompasses a diverse interdisciplinary study of Asia and gives students an opportunity to discover Asia through a wide variety of courses that reflect the astonishing diversity of the region.
 Many students choose Asian Studies as a second major to complement the study of such subjects as history, international affairs, and geography.
-As part of your Asian Studies major requirements, you will receive a thorough grounding in the history of Asia and you will study an Asian language: Arabic, Chinese, Hindi, Farsi, Japanese, Korean, Sanskrit, or Tibetan.
+As part of your Asian Studies major requirements, you will receive a thorough grounding in the history of Asia and you could study an Asian language: Arabic, Chinese, Hindi, Farsi, Japanese, Korean, Sanskrit, or Tibetan.
 All majors will complete their Asian Studies degree with ASIA 4830, an in-depth exploration of broad issues that relate to a sub-region within Asia or the region as a whole.

 Upon completion of this course of study, you will have received a highly individualized and broad education in the Asian region that will allow you to better understand its history and culture as well as its current dynamics.